GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 ### Power savings on AMOLED screens

 Finally, dark mode is known to save a *lot* of energy on AMOLED screens.
-Case studies by the Android team that focused on popular Google apps like YouTube have shown that the power savings can be up to 60%.
+Android case studies that focused on popular Google apps like YouTube have shown that the power savings can be up to 60%.
 The video below has more details on these case studies and the power savings.